 Even if you’re desperate.
 Especially when you’re desperate.

-Face the truth — 90% of the time, you don’t know these people AT ALL.
-They will sleep in the same house with you, prepare your food, have access to your possessions.
-One careless mistake can burn your house down, hurt your kids, or even open the door to your husband having an affair with the maid.
+On a good day, I’d always rather be helperless and exhausted than having someone I feel uncomfortable with in my very own home.
+Because face the truth — 90% of the time, we don’t know these people are strangers who we don’t know at all.
+They will sleep in the same house, be near your family, prepare your food, have access to your possessions.
+One careless mistake can burn your house down, hurt your kids, (insert imaginary scenario here) that can’t be undone.
 I know it sounds overdramatic, but these things happen.

 The most ideal source of new helpers are referrals from family and friends who have hired them before.
 They can share experiences and what to expect, both positive and negative, so you have a higher level of confidence and know what you’re getting into.
 But these come far and few in between.